monsoonmaelstrom/book2/book2.md

 “You smell like smoke,” I comment.

-“Sorry,” he says pulling away, “I’ll go shower.”
+“Sorry,” he apologizes, pulling away, “I’ll go shower.”

 “No,” I grab his arm to stop him from leaving.
 “Stay.
 What were you doing?”